Her Mad Night

 Her Mad Night is a 1932 American pre-Code crime film directed by E. Mason Hopper and starring Conway Tearle, Irene Rich and Mary Carlisle.
 It is also known by the title Held For Murder.

+Plot

+On an ocean crossing, lawyer Steven Kennedy repeatedly proposes marriage to Joan Manners, eventually she accepts.
+She hits it off well with Steve's daughter Connie, but find that she is in a relationship with Schuyler Durkin, who Joan had once also been in a relationship with.